-Before going into welding, first, spend some time and analyse the different types of welding.
-Take the one that suits best to your strength and abilities.
+Before going into welding, first, spend some time and analyze the different types of welding.
+Take the one that suits best with your strength and abilities.
 Evey welding type has its certification and requirements.

 2. High school diploma

-The next thing that you will require to become a certified welder is the high school diploma.there are different schools that offer different types of courses in metal fabrication and welding.
-To excel yours earning a welder must take every course related to welding.
+The next thing that you will require to become a certified welder is a high school diploma.
+There are different schools that offer different types of courses in metal fabrication and welding.
+To excel in your earnings a welder must take every course related to welding.

 For a welder, it is vital that he must know the basics of welding in depth.
 The more you learn, the more will gain experience and will earn more.
 All the welding courses are the building foundation for welders.
-The algebra and geometry courses are beneficial for welders because they have to do calculation and measurement every time.
+The algebra and geometry courses are beneficial for welders because they have to do calculations and measurements every time.

 3. Gain practical experience

 Once you complete your education and earn the welding certificate, the next step is to gain some hands-on experience for a better job.
 The best way to get hands-on experience is an apprenticeship in your selected welding field.

 Work as apprentices and gain experience.
 Complete all your supervisor tasks and learn the skill in depth.